HPCNow/hpcnow-labs/admin-training/slurm/08-advanced-scheduling-strategies.md

 In addition to the resilience benefits, the scheduler could take C&R as a job preemption mechanism, allowing it to migrate preempted jobs to some other resources.

-In addition to the mitigation of cluster monopolization, this could potentially minimise job scattering and consequently reduce the latency overhead on MPI jobs.
+In addition to the mitigation of cluster domination, this could potentially **minimise job scattering** and consequently reduce the latency overhead on MPI jobs.
 Having said that, C&R is a very expensive operation because it usually involves moving large datasets in the cluster file system.
 For that reason, the scheduler should be configured in order to reduce excessive use of this mechanism.

 Note that in order to integrate C&R capabilities, a filesystem designed for this purpose is required (high bandwidth and low metadata usage).

 An ideal scenario should be able to take advantage of backfilling and a combination of job preemption based on job suspension and also job checkpointing and restart.

-### partition limits, priorities, and preemption mechanisms
+### Partition limits, priorities, and preemption mechanisms

 The following partition schema meets 90% of the most common requirements.
 If you don't have clarity about your user requirements, the following suggested configuration will give you a good starting point: